All of our content is written by humans, not robots. Learn More

 Do You Still Need Antivirus?

 Overall, you probably still need antivirus software, but some devices need it more than others.
 The only operating system that you absolutely do not need to install antivirus software on is iPhones.
+You also don’t need antivirus software on iPads and iPad Minis, although a bit of extra protection never hurts.
 However, Windows, macOS, and Androids still need antivirus software.

 Deciding To Get Antivirus Software?